themeum/tutor/readme.txt

 = 1.9.7 - August 19, 2021 =

 New: Filters for instructor list in the backend dashboard
-New: Previous button for single quiz
+New: Previous button for a single quiz (default enabled from settings)
 New: Pop up for review after course completion
-Update: Disable "Add Option" button for True/False quiz
+Update: "Add Option" button for "True/False" quiz is disabled by default
-Update: Redundant quiz demo link removed
+Update: Redundant demo link for quizzes are removed
-Update: Certificate generating Loading Icon
+Update: Improved loading Icon while generating certificate
-Update: Registration Disable Access Denied Page design Update
+Update: New "Go to home" button added for "Access Denied Page" for registration disable
-Update: Zoom API key check and save combined with single button
+Update: Zoom API key check and save combined
-Update: Meeting host dropdown made disabled since always single host is used
+Update: Meeting host dropdown made disabled since the always single host is used
-Fix: Topic title and description edit not working
+Fix: Course topic title and description editing issue
-Fix: Duplicate order statements in instructor profile
+Fix: Duplicate order statements in earning section of instructor profile
-Fix: Date Formats are not matched with Wordpress date format
+Fix: Date Formats of Tutor LMS were not matched with set WordPress date format
-Fix: Translation issues
+Fix: Translations issues for several internal texts
-Fix: PHP error in content drip addon
+Fix: PHP error for content drip add-on while trying to fetch property post_type of non-object
-Fix: Header footer conflict with Oxygen Tutor LMS integration
+Fix: Header footer shown twice while using Oxygen Tutor LMS integration

 = 1.9.6 - August 04, 2021 =